-March Madness is upon us – whether that’s good or bad depends on your feelings about college basketball, your workplace’s culture around sports, and your need to get stuff done between now and April 4.
-Ideally, you and your co-workers would all be able to enjoy the bonding potential of debating the merits of your favorite teams, without turning the office into a locker room or annoying your colleagues who would choose unpaid overtime over courtside seats.
+March Madness is upon us — whether that’s good or bad depends on your feelings about college basketball, your workplace’s culture around sports, and your need to get stuff done between now and the end of the month.
+Ideally, you and your coworkers would all be able to enjoy the bonding potential of debating the merits of your favorite teams, without turning the office into a locker room or annoying your colleagues who would choose unpaid overtime over courtside seats.

 It’s possible to make it work without being that party-pooper who reminds everyone that they’re not there to talk about the game.